joe-irving/freedomtour/_posts/2021-08-03-our-time-in-taunton.md

 Our experience early on was a big knockback.
 The proverbial doors felt slapped in our faces, where some people aggressively wanted to avoid us.
 I don't know if they mistakenly believe we are associated with [other groups with names that include the word "Freedom"](https://www.hopenothate.org.uk/2020/08/28/the-uks-emerging-conspiracy-theory-street-movements/), or if there is an endemic air of mistrust of any stranger who might want to offer a different hope.

-Fortunately, after warming up we managed some powerful conversations.
+Fortunately, after warming up we managed some powerful conversations and blew out the cobwebs that had gathered during our few days off.

 ## Old dogs: New tricks